walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

   or an update (if the row exists).
 This terminology is used in the Cassandra database; in some SQL dialects it is called a merge.

-Now, our goal here is not efficiency, it's to provide clear and concise code.
+Now, our goal here is not efficiency - this is throw away code - it's to provide clear and concise code.
 Efficiency comes later.

 To that goal, the meat of the upsert, the ``apply-game-rating`` function,